0-Aurea/Project-Auto-BETA/README.md

 """
 Self-learning AI brain module.

-This module provides a simple neural network implementation.
+This module provides a simple neural network for learning and decision-making.
 """

 import numpy as np